TOWN HALL IS OPEN MONDAYS AND TUESDAYS 8-2

 DUMP REMINDER: The dump will be closed when temperatures are -20 degrees F, by order of the Town Board.
 If there is a major snowstorm and the employees are needed to clear roads, the Town Board may also order emergency closure: notice will be placed on the town website and Facebook as soon as this decision is made.

 Draper is a town in Sawyer County, Wisconsin, United States.
-The population was 209 at the 2018 census.
+The population is currently estimated to be 241, according to Sawyer County GIS redistricting software- we are still awaiting the official 2020 Census result.
 The unincorporated communities of Draper, Loretta, and Oxbo are located in the town.

 Abundant Natural Resources:

-Draper Public Park with large covered picnic shelter under towering white pines
+- Draper Public Park with large covered picnic shelter